 Who is at Risk?

 While as recently as 2013, ozone levels in the region were high enough to be considered "unhealthy" for the general public, more commonly, the region's ozone levels are high enough to be considered by the U.S. Environmental Protection Agency (EPA) to be "unhealthy for sensitive groups."
-These sensitive groups include:
+PM pollution can reach "unhealthy for sensitive groups" at times in Central Texas.

 - Children (under 18), including teenagers, because their lungs are still developing and they breathe more air per pound of body weight than adults